ec-jrc/lisflood-code/README.md

 * Delete the files *.so (if any) in directory hydrological-modules

-* Inside the hydrological_modules folder, execute "python2 compile_kinematic_wave_parallel_tools.py build_ext --inplace"
+* Inside the hydrological_modules folder, execute "python compile_kinematic_wave_parallel_tools.py build_ext --inplace"

 Important: the module has to be compiled on the machine where the model is run - the resulting binary is not portable.